Particular/setup-oracle-action/README.md

 node -r dotenv/config dist/index.js dotenv_config_path=.env.setup
 ```

-To test the cleanup action change the `.env.cleanup` file in the root directory with to following content
+To test the cleanup action add a `.env.cleanup` file in the root directory with the following content

 ```
 # State overrides